 Use a Tripod

-Tripods are one of the most important parts of the real estate game.
+Tripods should be the first piece of equipment behind your camera for real estate photography.
 Can you get by without one?
-Yes, but the ability to compose your shots precisely will take a hit without one.
+Yes but your results will suffer.
 If you are planning to shoot in lower lit areas or adding a dramatic effect to your shots, Tripods are a must

 Find a Wide Angle Lens

-Wide Angles Lenses are the key ingredient in any real estate photoshoot.
+Wide Angles Lenses are the key ingredient for a successful real estate photo shoot.
 A suitable lens will be in the 10-30mm range and able to convey the size of the entire room.
-As a Nikon user, I use the Nikon 14-30mm f/4 and am very pleased with it because I can get very wide interiors and then up to 35 for exteriors.
-Remember that wide lenses can give a false sense of space so ensure your shots don’t negatively do so by
+As a Nikon user, I use the Nikon 14-30mm f/4 and am very pleased with it because I can capture those wide cramped interiors, and then also pleasing exteriors.
+Find out about the Best lens for real estate photography

 Bracket your Shots – AEB